yvern/primordiallycash/README.md

 ### Packaging

 A single file executable artifact can be generated with `make publish`.
-This still requires a dotnet runtime installed and available.
+This still requires a dotnet sdk to be built and a dotnet runtime installed and available to be executed.

 A Dockerfile is present for containerization, and one can create an image with `make build-img`.
-This command enables anyone without any dotnet sdk or runtimes to stil be able to build and run the image.
+This command enables anyone without any dotnet sdk or runtimes to still be able to build and run the image.
 It is also possible to pass a desired Schedule to be bundled into the image with `make build-img schedule=your-schedule.csv`, by default the `users.csv` is bundled.